ikthyandr/LLM-inference-as-a-CPU-Benchmark/README.md

 ansible-playbook playbook.yaml -i inventory.yaml
 ```

-#### Visualzing the competetive benchmark
+#### Visualizing  the competitive benchmark
 These experiments will run llama3.2:3b as the default model.
-However, it can be changed on 'config.py'.

-For only ARM-based host, llama3.2:1b model can be used.
-While models like llama3.1:7b can be used for both sets of hosts.
+The default model can be changed on 'config.py'. llama3.2:1b model can be used for only ARM-based host.
+However, models like llama3.1:7b can be used for both sets of hosts.

 To run the experiments on all(i.e. both arm & x86) hosts